Shibboleth: Phonetics of the biblical test

-John Emerton argued that "Perhaps [the Ephraimites] could pronounce š, but they articulated the consonant in a different way from the Gileadites, and their pronunciation sounded to the men of Gilead like s".
+John Emerton argues, "Perhaps [the Ephraimites] could pronounce š, but they articulated the consonant in a different way from the Gileadites, and their pronunciation sounded to the men of Gilead like s."
 There is a range of ways of pronouncing the two phonemes.
-"An old clergyman of my acquaintance used to say 'O Lord, save the Queen' in such a way that it sounded [to me] like 'O Lord, shave the Queen'", and analogies could be found amongst Hebrew users in modern Lithuania and Morocco.
-Berkeley scholar Ronald Hendel agreed, saying the theory was supported by a document recently dug up near modern Amman.
-It tended to show that, across the Jordan, the pronunciation of the phoneme "sh" was heard as "s" by Hebrew speakers from the opposite side of the river.
-"This is why Gileadite šibbōlet is repeated by the Ephraimites as sibbōlet: they simply repeated the word as they heard it".
+"An old clergyman of my acquaintance used to say 'O Lord, save the Queen' in such a way that it sounded [to me] like 'O Lord, shave the Queen'," and analogies could be found amongst Hebrew users in modern Lithuania and Morocco."
+Berkeley scholar Ronald Hendel agreed, saying the theory was supported by a document recently dug up near modern Amman showing that, across the Jordan, the pronunciation of the phoneme //ʃ// was heard as /s/ by Hebrew speakers from the opposite bank.
+Hendel explained, "This is why Gileadite šibbōlet is repeated by the Ephraimites as sibbōlet: they simply repeated the word as they heard it."
 Other solutions have been proposed.

-David Marcus has contended that linguistic scholars have missed the point of the biblical anecdote: The purpose of the later Judean narrator was not to record some phonetic detail, but to satirise the incompetence of "the high and mighty northern Ephraimites".
-"The shibboleth episode ridicules the Ephraimites who are portrayed as incompetent nincompoops who cannot even repeat a test-word spoken by the Gileadite guards".
+David Marcus has contended that linguistic scholars have missed the point of the biblical anecdote: the purpose of the later Judean narrator was not to record some phonetic detail, but to satirise the incompetence of "the high and mighty northern Ephraimites. [...]
+[T]he shibboleth episode ridicules the Ephraimites who are portrayed as incompetent nincompoops who cannot even repeat a test-word spoken by the Gileadite guards."

 Modern use

-In modern English, a shibboleth can have a sociological meaning, referring to any in-group word or phrase that can distinguish members from outsiders.
+In Modern English, shibboleth can have a sociological meaning, referring to any in-group word or phrase that can distinguish members from outsiders.
 It is also sometimes used in a broader sense to mean jargon, the proper use of which identifies speakers as members of a particular group or subculture.

 In information technology, Shibboleth is a community-wide password that enables members of that community to access an online resource without revealing their individual identities.
 The origin server can vouch for the identity of the individual user without giving the target server any further identifying information.
-Hence the individual user does not know the password that is actually employed – it is generated internally by the origin server – and so cannot betray it to outsiders.
+Thus, the individual user does not know the password that is actually employed—as it is generated internally by the origin server—and so it cannot be betrayed to outsiders.

-The term can also be used pejoratively, suggesting that the original meaning of a symbol has in effect been lost and that the symbol now serves merely to identify allegiance, being described as "nothing more than a shibboleth".
-In 1956, economist Paul Samuelson applied the term shibboleth in works including Foundations of Economic Analysis to mean an idea for which "the means becomes the end, and the letter of the law takes precedence over the spirit."
+The term can also be used pejoratively, suggesting that the original meaning of a symbol has in effect been lost, and that the symbol now serves merely to identify allegiance, being described as "nothing more than a shibboleth."
+In 1956, economist Paul Samuelson applied the term shibboleth in works, including Foundations of Economic Analysis, to mean an idea for which "the means becomes the end, and the letter of the law takes precedence over the spirit."
 Samuelson admitted that shibboleth is an imperfect term for this phenomenon.

+In the context of artificial intelligence, the concept has emerged to signify AI markers and users' detection efforts.